Creating a Sauna

 Framing partition walls

-I added horizontal blocking between studs at the bench hanger heights.
-This blocking serves two purposes — it stiffens the walls, and it gave me more places to screw the bench hangers into.
-I changed my mind several times about the exact bench placement, so I was glad I added the blocking!
+I added horizontal blocking between studs for the bench hangers.
+This blocking serves two purposes: it stiffens the walls, and it provides more places to screw the bench hangers into.
+I changed my mind several times about the exact bench placement and height, so I was glad I added some extra blocking!
+I added corner studs to provide a nailing surface for the paneling.

 Dropping the ceiling

-I nailed 2x6 joists to the rafters to create a dropped ceiling at 7'6".
+I nailed 2x6 joists to the rafters to create a dropped ceiling.
 Again, every corner needs a board to nail the paneling!

-I should have figured out the chimney placement at this stage.
-It was a complex process, so I put it off.
-I had to determine exactly where the stove would sit, and that depended on heat shield and wall designs I hadn't finalized yet.
-The stove placement dictates where the pipe crosses through the the ceiling and roof.
+At this stage, I didn't know exactly where the stove would sit.
+That depended on complex heat shield and wall designs I hadn't finalized yet, plus the fire clearances requirements for my chimney and stove.
 I also needed to select the exact components of my chimney system (this guide was helpful for that).

 I made a full-size template of the stove with the exact dimensions, including the furnace and chimney pipe outlet.
 I placed it on the floor in the planned position, measured clearances off it, then dropped a plumb bob from the ceiling to find the exact center of the pipe.
 Now I knew where the pipe needed to pass through.